mnichols08/drawer-count-app/README.md

 - Add credit card `Slips` and `Checks` (use the `+` buttons for extra rows; each row totals automatically).
 - Fill bill and coin counts; totals and `Balance` update live with color cues.
 - Open `Settings` (gear icon) for profiles, daily history, import/export, and theme.

+Optional Fields:
+- At the bottom of the calculator you'll find optional inputs: `Charges`, `Total Received`, `Net Sales`, `Gross Profit Amount ($)`, `Gross Profit Percentage (%)`, `Number of Invoices`, and `Number of Voids`.
+- These are stored with your daily history and profiles for future reporting or export, but they do not participate in any totals or balance calculations.

 Profiles:
 - `Save` stores the current drawer for the active profile; `Restore` loads it; `Clear` resets inputs.